Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: NURS 529

 NURS 534 Aging and Health in Contemporary Society (3)

 Explores demographic, cultural, psychological, theoretical, political, and ethical context of aging and health in contemporary society.
 Content is based on empirical data and policy statements on aging.
 Analyzes healthcare delivery at an individual, community, and systems level to support optimal functioning across the health continuum for older adults.
 Offered: Sp.

-Examines advanced practice women's healthcare issues including unique health issues for women, health maintenance, contraceptive care, diagnosis, and treatment of women's health problems across the lifespan.
+Examines advanced practice sexual and reproductive healthcare issues including health maintenance, contraceptive care, and diagnosis, and treatment of sexual and reproductive health problems across the lifespan.
 Prerequisite: permission of instructor.
+Offered: W.

 NURS 542 Theoretical Foundations of Advanced Practice Nursing: Childbearing I (1-4, max.
 4)

 Analyzes and applies concepts of advanced practice nursing/nurse-midwifery care, specific to the normal childbearing woman, during preconception, antepartum, intrapartum, and postpartum.
 Examines primary care management of pregnant client within the context of the individual, family, socio-cultural environment, and healthcare system.